Bensons for Beds mattresses

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-How does Bensons for Beds mattresses score for comfort and value for money in our mattress survey?
+How do Bensons for Beds mattresses score for comfort and value for money in our mattress survey?
 Find out below.

 Find out what Which? members think of Bensons for Beds pocket-sprung and memory-foam mattresses and whether Bensons for Beds is among the best mattress brands.

-Which? members can log in to reveal Bensons for Beds' customer scores.
-If you're not a Which? member, you can try a £1 Which? trial to unlock the table below and get access to all of our online reviews, including mattresses.
+Which? members can log in now to reveal Bensons for Beds' customer scores.
+If you're not yet a member, you can try a £1 Which? trial to unlock the table below and get access to all of our online reviews, including mattresses.

 Bensons for Beds mattress scores

-Which? members can also find out more about the other major mattress brands, including:
+Which? members can also find out more about other major mattress brands, including:

 - Customer satisfaction scores for all the major mattress brands, including Sealy, Silentnight and Tempur